 Arizona Bike Week 2013 rocked the southwest in the true spirit and style of riders and enthusiasts alike.
 This annual motorcycle rally and gathering really is a fantastic event.
 The level of top-shelf custom motorcycles is off-the-page and I gotta say, I met the coolest people there.
 All that and Cave Creek is truly a slice of heaven, possessing a great personality like no place I’ve been.

-The Arizona Bike Rally is one of the largest rallies in the U.S.A. — held April 5 through April 14, 2013 this was their 17th consecutive year.
+The Arizona Bike Rally is one of the largest rallies in the U.S.A. — held April 5 through April 14, 2013.
+This was their 17th consecutive year.

 Miles of motorcycles adorn the streets.

-A quick snap shot in front of Steve’s rolling jewelry showroom.
+A quick snapshot in front of Steve’s rolling jewelry showroom.

-The motorcycle contest brought out excellent examples of rolling show bikes, including a few created and custom painted by our Vegas’ friends.
+The motorcycle contest brought out excellent examples of rolling show bikes, including a few created and custom-painted by our Vegas friends.

 This devious creation has a lot going on.